 What does this imply?
 Your car won’t stop, especially in an emergency situation once the rotors have become warped.
 If you’re unlucky, the situation may result in an accident or collision with other road users.

 2. How Long Can Warped Rotors Last?

 It depends on the factors I’ve identified above.
-Some will last longer than others, depending on usage, driving style, mileage coverage, maintenance culture, quality of material (OEM or aftermarket), and weight of the vehicle, and more.
+Some will last longer than others, depending on usage, driving style, mileage coverage, maintenance culture, quality of material (OEM or aftermarket), the weight of the vehicle, and more.